 Curriculum Evaluation and Feedback Thank you for participating in the course.
 We want to hear your feedback so we can keep improving our logistics and content.
-Please fill this quick survey and let us know your thoughts. ghyeilding@ Required @gmail.com (not shared) Switch account How satisfied w How satisfied were you with the curriculum?
-1 2 3 4 5 Not very 0 0 0 0 0 Very much How relevant a nd helpful do you thi nk it was f or your te aching?
+Please fill this quick survey and let us know your thoughts. © ghyeilding@ Required ฏgmail.com ı (not share ed) Switch a occount © How satisfied w vere you w ith the cur riculum?
+1 2 3 4 5 Not very 0 0 0 0 0 Very much How relevant a nd helpful ( do you thi nk it was f or your te aching?
 1 2 3 4 5 Not very 0 0 0 0 0 Very much